VersatileFloof/VersatileFloof/README.md

 She/they/it/pup, bodily 17 year old Demigirl , furry, Alterhuman with too many ocs and kintypes , feel free to ask about them

 Median plural made up of mostly Fableings and soulbonds.
-Using a mix of we and I. We don’t have memory gaps that I but then again how does one remember not remembering (no hate). abd impostor syndrome 24/7 (both)
+Using a mix of we and I. We don’t have memory gaps that I but then again how does one remember not remembering (no hate). abd impostor syndrome 24/7 (both) (only two of them constantly play the game)

 https://dash.pluralkit.me/profile/s/yxfcgn?tab=system&view=list